I’ve wanted to do this for a long time. What you’re reading is an experiment and the result of an experiment.

 - BBQ sauce

 Take a look at the first section of this article where I bring up “dry rubs, fat caps, smoking temperatures, and brines.”
 That’s a better (while still shameless) way to get the words in.
-But that’s one of my favorite things about TF-IDF — the execution is so much easier than straight keywords.
+But that’s one of my favorite things about semantic analysis — the execution is so much easier than straight keywords.

 Think about it, how easy is it to bring up words like pork shoulder, smoker, dry rub, and brown sugar in an article about smoker pork butt?
 As evidenced by the last sentence, pretty easy.